PabloAu/Excitation-multiplexed-multicolor-super-resolution-imaging-with-fm-DNA-PAINT-and-fm-STORM/README.txt

-﻿fm-STORM (Python)
+﻿

-Downloading and Running fm-STORM
+Downloading fm-STORM and fm-DNA-PAINT (Python)
 --------------------------

-This repository contains the Phython version of fm-STORM software.
+This repository contains the Phython version of fm-STORM and fm-DNA-PAINT softwares.

-It is distributed with the GNU GPL v3 license.
+They are distributed with the GNU GPL v3 license.

 Download the entire repository and consult
+ "fm-STORM Demodulation Software Guide.docx" and/or
- "fm-STORM Demodulation Software Guide.docx" for instructions.
+"fm-DNA-PAINT Demodulation Software Guide.docx" for instructions.